tylertitsworth/5th-age-srd/Classes/Fighter.md

 When you roll a natural 20 with an attack, you gain an additional use of Tough As Iron this battle.

+### Warrior of the Wild

+Gain a flexible attack from the [warrior druid list](./Druid.md#flexible-attacks) as a bonus maneuver.
+You can trigger it with your fighter melee attacks.

+#### Adventurer Feat

+You gain 3 points towards a background in wilderness survival.

+#### Champion Feat

+You can switch a fighter maneuver for a warrior druid maneuver two levels lower.

+#### Epic Feat

+You can cast the Wild Healer’s Regeneration spell once per battle.

+### Durable (5th Level+)

+Increase your base hit points to 10 + Con mod.

+#### Champion Feat

+When you use a recovery to heal, you gain any hit points above your maximum as temporary hit points.
+You can take recoveries while you are at maximum hit points.
+These temporary hit points don’t stack with temporary hit points you already have — use the higher total.

+#### Epic Feat

+When you are reduced below zero hit points, you remain conscious, and you can still take actions.
+You still roll death saves normally, and you fall unconscious when you fail a death save.

+### Mage Slayer (5th Level+)

+Once per battle, when an enemy targets you with a spell, you can roll a save (11+) to counter the spell as an interrupt action.
+Success means the spell has no effect on you.
+At the GM’s discretion, this ability also protects against monster attacks that are similar to spells, such as the breath of a dragon.

+#### Champion Feat

+When you successfully counter a spell cast by a nearby enemy, you can pop free from all enemies and charge the caster (engage and make a basic melee attack) as a free action.

+#### Epic Feat

+If you have a positive icon relationship with the Archmage or a draconic icon, the save is an easy save (6+).

+### One with the Blade (5th Level+)

+Once per battle, you can increase the natural roll of one of your melee attacks by 1, after making the die roll.

+#### Champion Feat

+If you roll a natural 20 on an attack, you gain an additional use of this talent for the battle.

+#### Epic Feat

+Once per day, you can increase the roll by 3 instead.

+### Weapon Specialization (5th Level+)

+Choose one type of weapon, such as two-handed martial weapons or heavy crossbows.
+You gain a +1 bonus to attack with this type of weapon.

+#### Champion Feat

+Gain the bonus with a second weapon type.

+#### Epic Feat

+Increase your WEAPON damage dice by one step with your chosen weapons.

 ## 1st Level Maneuvers

+### Bottoms Up

+Flexible melee or ranged attack

+**Triggering Roll:** Any miss

+**Effect:** Drink a potion as a free action.

+#### Champion Feat

+You can use an oil or a rune as a free action instead.

+#### Epic Feat

+You can pour a potion down a nearby unconscious ally’s throat instead.

 ### Brace for It